Urinary incontinence is defined as the unintended or involuntary release of urine from the bladder.

 - Pregnancy, child birth

-- Other health conditions (diabetes, neurological conditions, prostate conditions)
+- Other health conditions (diabetes, neurological conditions, prostate health conditions)

 - Urinary tract infection